alenaifuino/dev-notes/django.md

 postgres=# CREATE DATABASE <project-name>;
 ```

 Create a database user which will be used to connect to and interact with the database.
-Set the password to something strong and secure.
-You can use https://passwordsgenerator.net/ to generate random passwords.
+Set the password to something strong and secure (https://passwordsgenerator.net is a secure random password generator).
 ```PLpgSQL
 postgres=# CREATE USER <project-user> WITH PASSWORD 'password';
 ```